gerald-drissner/fuzzy-clock-german/README.md

 In general, we use the following code to display the clock in conky:
 ${exec bash-fuzzy-clock}

+If you download zeit.conf, you need to start it with conky:
+In Terminal:
+...
+conky -c ~/zeit.conf
+...

 On an Apple computer, you can use GeekTool to display the clock on your screen, using a Shell Geeklet: see
 <https://lifehacker.com/5834676/build-an-attractive-informative-mac-desktop-with-geektool>